burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 2. The needs of the many (all the people reusing your class) outweigh the needs of the few (those who maintain your class's implementation) or the one (the class's original author).
 (Also known as Fun.Principle).

-3. Brittle Base Class problem. what should a base class have to serve all conceivable derived classes without having any dummy data and methods.
+3. Brittle Base Class problem.
+What should a base class have to serve all conceivable derived classes without having any dummy data and methods.

 ----